Autodesk/synthesis/docs/multiplayer/PROXY.md

 After running the command, you should see a URL printed to your terminal.
 Copy just the domain portion of the url (without the `https://` prefix) and use it as the host in the Synthesis client.

 ![img.png](img/tunnel-screenshot.png)

 > [!NOTE]
 > Regardless of your local server port, clients should use port `443` to access the proxied server.

+### Troubleshooting
+If you see repeated "Failed to dial a quic connection" errors in the terminal where the cloudflared process is running, your network may be blocking QUIC traffic.
+Try adding  `--protocol http2` to the end of your command to solve this.